 On Aug.
 26, 2019, we announced that we were successful in our arbitration with the Balancing Pool for the remaining payment related to the termination of the Sundance B and C PPA.
-As a result of the arbitration decision, we received the full amount we had been seeking to recover, being equal to \$56 million, plus GST and interest from the Balancing Pool.
-This payment related to TransAlta's historical investments in certain mining and corporate assets that the we believed should have been included in the net book value calculation of the PPAs that had been disputed by the Balancing Pool.
+As a result of the arbitration decision, we received the full amount that we had been seeking to recover, \$56 million plus GST and interest, from the Balancing Pool.
+This payment related to TransAlta's historical investments in certain mining and corporate assets that we believed should have been included in the net book value calculation of the PPAs that had been disputed by the Balancing Pool.